As a SaaS start-up, you are looking at a classic and straight-forward customer acquisition strategy that might look like this:

 - If you don’t use a CRM, make sure you are able to track with other tools what is exactly happening on each page and how they are performing (e.
 Google Analytics, Hotjar).

 - Normally, visitors go to About Us / Team Page, then pricing, then contact us.
 Make sure you are following up quickly on inquiries and questions.
 Make sure the visitor doesn’t need to leave your site to find further information.

-- Conversion and Retention: At this stage, your prospect wants a solution.
+At this stage of your customer acquisition strategy, your prospect wants a solution.
 They will sign up for a free trial, your sales rep jumps on the phone to help with the sign-up and onboarding.
 If you can, put the new customer into an onboarding campaign so this is all set on auto-pilot.
 Make sure you are converting them easily from the free trial to be a fully paying customer.
 Now it’s all about making sure they succeed with your tool and continue to be an active user.

 - Customer Churn is the biggest obstacle for SaaS start-ups so make sure you are keeping your existing customers satisfied and happy.
 Worthwhile to have your sales rep following up with each customer once in a while to see if they are still using the platform if they are satisfied and if they know someone else who might be interested in trailing your platform.